 Also in February I updated the family web site by (1) adding a long article about Ulrich in St. Gallen, and the history of his conflict with Abbot RÜsch, (2) adding 3 more misspellings of our family name on the page that lists those that I found during the course of the search, and (3) enlarging most of the photos on the 3 "Image Gallery" pages.
 The latter image-size changes were the most difficult and time consuming, but they made a significant difference; they were a big improvement over the old images, which were put on the web site years ago at a time when computer screens were smaller and screen resolutions weren't as fine.

+In 2011 I checked the 11th volume of the Chartularium Sangallense but found no Varnbčlers in the index.
 In 2012 I moved the family web site to a new host/server.
 It had up to this point been on my local internet provider (IP) server, which allowed 10 megabytes of space, free of charge.
 However, I had used the maximum megabytes allowed and therefore was no longer able to add anything to the site.
 So I did some research about getting a "real" website, about selecting a website host, etc. I eventually figured out how to accomplish the move, and uploaded the files to the new host.
-Knowing some members of the VarnBuhler/VanBuhler family may have bookmarked a link to the old site, I added a line of html code that would automatically transfer them to the new site.
+That will allow me to add new items to the site, including photos.
+Knowing some members of the VarnBuhler/VanBuhler family may have bookmarked a link to the old site, I also added a line of html code that would automatically transfer them to the new site.